 This sabzi is made with taro roots that are boiled, then lightly fried in ghee.
 It's then cooked in a tangy dahi-based gravy.
 Turmeric gives it an appealing vibrant yellow color that'll most likely leave your hands stained with turmeric for a night, ha!

-Dahi Wali Arbi translates to "the taro with dahi", due to there being a few other Indian dishes with taro in it.
+Dahi Wali Arbi translates to "the taro with dahi", due to there being a few other Indian dishes with taro root vegetable in it.
 It's something you'll never ever catch at an Indian restaurant.
-But, I also love having those certain obscure homestyle dishes which only an Indian mom or auntie can make for you!
-It feels much more special to share a recipe like this.
+But, I also love obscure homestyle dishes which only an Indian mom or auntie can make for you!

 Some women even eat it to break their fast on Karva Chauth, a festival where Hindu women practice a days fast for their husband's safety and longevity.